 Success!
 You'll be hearing from us.
 You might need to check your spam folder and "unspam" us.

-1. Layers in composition to create dimension
+1. Layers in composition for added dimension

 The first I’ve already hinted at – that is that we’re trying to convert a world that exists in 3D onto a flat piece of paper or screen.
 To help create the 3D effect in 2D, it helps to include layers in your composition.